 A block never seemed so long.
-He couldn’t hurry as fast as he’d like, but the zombies kept slipping, making it easy to stay ahead.
+He couldn’t walk as fast as he’d like, but the zombies kept slipping, making it easy to stay ahead.

 I have time, Roger thought, looking behind him.
 Up ahead, a brown, wooden fence prevented the alley from continuing forward, instead, it ran left and right.
 The dead would follow either route.